 A NEW, free handbook outlining the best and most cost-effective ways for handling vegetables during the postharvest period is now available to industry.

-Commissioned by Horticulture Innovation Australia using the vegetable levy and matched funds from the Australian Government, the Postharvest management of vegetables: Australian supply-chain handbook comprises more than 150 pages of valuable information.
+Commissioned by Hort Innovation, using the vegetable levy and matched funds from the Australian Government, the Postharvest management of vegetables: Australian supply-chain handbook comprises of more than 150 pages of valuable information.

 Horticulture Innovation Australia chief executive officer John Lloyd said the handbook will be a valuable guide for all parts of the supply chain, from suppliers to growers to retailers.